Dodge Durango: Discontinuation

 In October 2008, Chrysler announced that the shutdown of the Newark Assembly facility, which produced the Durango and the Chrysler Aspen, would be moved up to the end of 2008, thereby ending production of the Aspen and Durango after the 2009 model year.
 Production ceased on December 19, 2008.

 Third generation (WD; 2011)

 Overview

+Dodge Durango Pursuit variant in service with the Gaithersburg Police Department in Maryland.

 After announcing the discontinuation of the Durango after the 2009 model year, Dodge released an Internet site and teaser photos of the third-generation Dodge Durango on August 16, 2010.

 The 2011 Dodge Durango entered production on December 14, 2010, alongside the second-generation Charger in the 2011 vehicle lineup.
 It went on sale for general dealership availability in mid-January 2011.

 The third-generation Durango is built alongside the Jeep Grand Cherokee at the Jefferson North Assembly Plant in Detroit, Michigan, sharing the assembly line, running gear, powertrains, and chassis parts with the Grand Cherokee.
 With a slightly longer wheelbase than the Grand Cherokee, the Durango features three rows of seating.